cemister/morse-decoder-go/README.md

 # Morse Decoder
-This program is a command-line tool for decoding Morse code.
+Command-line tool for decoding Morse code.
 Given a string of Morse code as input, it will decode the message and output the corresponding letters and numbers.

 ## Prerequisites
 1. [Go](https://go.dev/doc/install) version 1.16 or higher (because of `bytes.Buffer` type, which was introduced in 1.16)